epam/edp-gerrit-operator/docs/api.md

-GerritGroupMemberSpec defines the desired state of GerritGroupMember
+GerritGroupMemberSpec defines the desired state of GerritGroupMember.

 <table>
     <thead>